Sports in Philadelphia: American football

-Although Temple is the lone FBS school in the region (until Delaware joins CUSA in 2025), the Pennsylvania State University Nittany Lions are the most popular college football team in Philadelphia and the Delaware Valley.
-Penn State is a member of the Big Ten, one of the "Power Five conferences" in college football.
-The school began playing football in 1887, and has won two consensus national championships.
-Many fans in the Philadelphia area also root for the Atlantic Coast Conference-affiliated University of Notre Dame Fighting Irish or the Big Ten-affiliated Rutgers Scarlet Knights.
+Although Temple and Delaware are the only FBS schools in the area, the Penn State Nittany Lions of Pennsylvania State University are the most popular college football team in Philadelphia and the Delaware Valley, with a significant alumni base residing throughout the region.
+Penn State is a member of the Big Ten, one of the "power conferences" in college football.
+The school's football program began play in 1887, and has won two consensus national championships.
+Many fans in the Philadelphia area also root for the Notre Dame Fighting Irish of the University of Notre Dame, mainly due to the area's large Catholic population.